willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 ### My computer does not have an HDMI port

-If your computer does not have an HDMI port, you will need to use a [supported and recommended HDMI to mini display port (DP) dongle](recommended-adapters-for-windows-mixed-reality-capable-pcs.md).
+If your computer does not have an HDMI port, but it does have a DisplayPort (DP), mini DisplayPort (miniDP) or USB Type-C (USB-C) port for outputting video, you may need to use a [supported adapter](recommended-adapters-for-windows-mixed-reality-capable-pcs.md).

 ### Can I use USB or HDMI extension cables with Windows Mixed Reality headsets?
 The use of USB or HDMI extension cables is not officially supported with Windows Mixed Reality headsets.
 Due to varying resulting signal integrity and bus power between your PC's USB controller and the Mixed Reality headset, the use of such cables may significantly impact your Mixed Reality experience.